The structure of large non-trivial t-intersecting families for finite sets

 Let $n$ and $k$ be integers with $1\leq k\leq n.$ Write $[n]=\{1,2,\ldots,n\}$ and denote by ${[n]\choose k}$ the family of all $k$-subsets of $[n].$ For any positive integer $t$, a family $\mathcal{F}\subseteq {[n]\choose k}$ is said to be \emph{$t$-intersecting} if $|A \cap B|\geq t$ for all $A, B\in\mathcal{F}.$ A $t$-intersecting family is called \emph{trivial} if all its members contain a common specified $t$-subset of $[n]$, and \emph{non-trivial} otherwise.

-The Erd\H{o}s-Ko-Rado Theorem gives the maximum size of a $t$-intersecting family and shows further that any $t$-intersecting family with maximum size is a trivial family consisting of all $k$-subsets that contain a fixed $t$-subset of $[n]$ for $n>(t+1)(k-t +1)$ \cite{Deza-Frankl-1983,Erdos-Ko-Rado-1961-313,Frankl-1978,Frankl-1987,GK,Wilson-1984}.
-In \cite{Ahlswede-Khachatrian-1997,Frankl--Furedi-1991}, the structure of such extremal families for any positive integers $t,\ k$ and $n$ was described.
+The famous Erd\H{o}s-Ko-Rado Theorem gives the maximum size of a $t$-intersecting family and shows further that any $t$-intersecting family with maximum size is a trivial family consisting of all $k$-subsets that contain a fixed $t$-subset of $[n]$ for $n>n_0(k,t)$ \cite{Erdos-Ko-Rado-1961-313}.
+It is known that the smallest possible such function $n_0(k, t)$ is $(t +1)(k-t +1).$ This was proved by Frankl \cite{Frankl-1978} for $t\geq 15$ and subsequently determined by Wilson \cite{Wilson-1984} for all $t$.
+In \cite{Frankl-1978}, Frankl also made a conjecture on the maximum size of a $t$-intersecting family of $k$-subsets of $[n]$ for any positive integers $t,k$ and $n$.
+This conjecture was partially proved by Frankl and F\"{u}redi in \cite{Frankl--Furedi-1991} and completely settled by Ahlswede and Khachatrian in \cite{Ahlswede-Khachatrian-1997}.

 Determining the structure of non-trivial $t$-intersecting families of $k$-subsets of $[n]$ with maximum size was a long-standing problem.